spacejack/mithril-range/readme.md

   min: number
   /** Maximum value */
   max: number
+  /** Optional name of hidden input.
+If none supplied, no hidden input will be rendered. */ name?: string
   /** Current value (defaults to min) */ value?: number
   /** Step size (default 1).
 0 means fractions as small as possible. */